jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 To install on WSL2 and Linux, you can get version 17 like:

-`sudo apt install -y openjdk-17-jdk`
+`sudo apt update -y && sudo apt install -y openjdk-17-jdk`

 Please be aware that this will not install on all OS types.
 On Mac, you will need to install it from: `brew install java`